jsdoc2md/jsdoc-to-markdown/example/options/formatting options/README.md

-Highlights the affects of the various jsdoc2md options..
-These options are passed to dmd.
+The `readme.md` in each of these sub-folders highlights the affects of the corresponding jsdoc2md options..
+Each of these options are passed to dmd..

-- global-index-format
-- member-index-format
-- module-index-format
-- name-format
-- no-gfm
-- param-list-format
-- property-list-format
-- separators